ursatile/mwnet/app-setup.md

 What's next?

-Let's wire up the rest of our domain model
+Let's wire up the rest of our domain model:

+/snip

+OK, now we need to plug in the admin controller for editing shows.

+This is where it gets gnarly.